Dominik7131/Conceptual-Modeling-LLM-Assistant/frontend/conceptual-model-editor-assistant/README.md

 ## How to run

 - download some package manager such as [Node.js](https://nodejs.org/en/download/package-manager)
-- change directory into `frontend/conceptual-model-editor-assistant`
+- change directory to `frontend/conceptual-model-editor-assistant`

       cd frontend/conceptual-model-editor-assistant